 MP for Melton and Syston

-Edward Argar is a Conservative MP for Melton and Syston, first elected in 2015.
-He has held senior government roles, including Minister of State at the Ministry of Justice and Chief Secretary to the Treasury, and has also served in shadow frontbench positions.
-In 2026 he sat on the Railways Bill committee, reflecting ongoing parliamentary involvement beyond frontbench Government roles.
+Edward Argar has been the Conservative MP for Melton and Syston since 2015.
+He has held senior government roles, including Minister of State at the Ministry of Justice and Chief Secretary to the Treasury, and has also served in shadow positions in Health and Social Care and Justice.
+As of 2026, he serves on a committee for the Cheltenham Borough Council Markets Bill.

 Generated 21 February 2026